Ryoto-Kato/IntuitiveAnimationControl/README.md

 - You can generate a facemask by using `./samples` and `GetMask_mesh.ipynb`
 - Visualization of a face mesh and its facemask can be done with `./src/tools/FaceMask_and_Mesh_visualizer.py`

-## Deformation Learning with structured 3D Gaussians
+# II: Deformation Learning with structured 3D Gaussians
 ### Setting up 3D Gaussian splatting pipeline by referring
 1. Clone `gaussian-splatting` from the [official repo](https://github.com/graphdeco-inria/gaussian-splatting).
     - set up environment for original `gaussian-splatting`